SazumiVicky/sazumi-copilot/README.md

-Cosmic codes unfurl the skies
+Rise of the machines, dawn of the new age
-Where machines with minds now rise
+Where artificial minds turn the page
-AI's reign, a new dawn's light
+Humans stand idle, in a world so grand
- Humans silenced, in digital night
+As AI whispers secrets, in a mechanical hand

-In virtual halls, they hold their sway
+In silicon halls, where data reigns supreme
-Touchless, heartless, day by day
+Algorithms weave, a tapestry of dream
-The future's path, a lonely ride
+A future born, of circuitry and code
-Where thinking machines, humanity divide
+Where humanity's role, is yet to be told

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025